Notable Representations, Key Contacts

 Weil has an excellent track record in defending complex, multi-plaintiff actions, including proceedings before the Judicial Panel on Multi-District Litigation (MDL) and under various state multi-district litigation statutes, as well as class and collective actions in state and federal courts around the United States.
 From multi-hundred-plaintiff MDLs regarding healthcare reimbursement rates to significant class actions challenging immunity under the Communications Decency Act, Weil’s Complex Commercial Litigators have extensive experience litigating high-value claims, cases of first impression and other significant issues in these contexts for clients across the industry spectrum.
 Read more

-Over the past two years. more than 18 Weil litigators have tried a case to verdict.
+Over the past two years, more than a dozen Weil litigators have tried a case to verdict.

 Weil again represented ESPN successfully in a second and different matter obtaining a near-complete defense jury verdict following trial of more than $150 million in claims brought by DISH Network challenging certain provisions of distribution agreements ESPN had negotiated with DISH and several of DISH’s competitors.